Starcounter/Docs/guides/network/middleware/README.md

 ## Response filters

 Response filters do the opposite of request filters; they make alterations to outgoing responses.
 They work similarly to request filters by being executed one by one until one returns a non-null response.
 The main difference is that response filters are called after the handler has been called while request filters are called before.
-Response filters can either create entirely new responses and return those, or simply modify the response coming from the handler.
+Response filters can either create entirely new responses and return those, or modify the response coming from the handler.

 ![Middleware response example](../../../assets/middleware-response.PNG)